 Family Leave

 Under Connecticut Paid Leave, employees may take up to 12 weeks of paid leave to attend to the healthcare of their families or themselves.
-For serious health conditions during pregnancy, they can take an extra two weeks, and up to 26 weeks to care for an injured covered service member.
+For serious health conditions during pregnancy, they can take an extra two weeks.
+Those who care for an injured covered service member can take up to 26 weeks.
 This is the same as the federal Family and Medical Leave Act (FMLA).

 Employees can apply for the Paid Leave Program for help with income replacement.
 The program is funded by an additional 0.5% of Connecticut employees’ checks.
 Companies are deemed to be in compliance if their healthcare benefits offer the same amount of benefits as the Connecticut Paid Leave Program.